Sharath-Santhosh/Sharath-Santhosh/README.md

 - 👀 I’m a Freelancing Software Engineer
 - I have done various projects in Web Development, Arduino, ROS
 - 🌱 I’m currently learning Data Science and looking to make a career shift to Data Science.
+- Skills : Python, SQL, Tableau, Excel, Python Libraries, EDA Fundamentals
 - 💞️ I’m also a very Enthusiastic Stock Trader
-- 📫 You can get me @sharath141194@gmail.com
+- 📫 You can reach me @sharath141194@gmail.com

 <!---